CortexFlow/cortexflow-blog/_posts/2025-04-23-the-proxy-injector.md

     #[serde(rename = "patchType")]
     patch_type: Option<String>,
 }
 ```

+- uid: Must match the request's UID so Kubernetes knows which request this response is for.
+- allowed: Indicates whether the request is approved or denied.
+- patch: If set, this is a base64-encoded JSON patch to modify the original object before it's persisted in etcd.
+- patch_type: Typically "JSONPatch" if you're modifying the object.
+Required when patch is provided.

 ## Building a Proxy injector: The injection logic
-After defining the main structures we need to create the proper injection logic.
-We want a modular logic that can adapt to future changes and users needs while mantaining a simple program structure.
+After defining the main structures, we need to create the proper injection logic.
+We want a **modular logic** that can adapt to future changes and users' needs, while maintaining a **simple program structure**.

 First of all, we need to create a simple function called `check_and_validate_pod`.
-This function ensure that the pod meets our requirements before injecting the sidecar proxy into a pod.
+This function ensures that the pod meets our requirements **before injecting the sidecar proxy** into a pod.

 The function follows this logic:
 - **Checks if containers are present**
   - Iterates over each container in the pod's `spec.containers`.
   - If a container's name contains `"cortexflow-proxy"`:
     - Logs an error.
-    - Returns an error: `"The pod is not eligible for proxy injection.
+    - Returns an error: "The pod is not eligible for proxy injection.
 Sidecar proxy already present."`

 - **Validates namespace annotations**
   - Retrieves the pod's namespace from `metadata.namespace`.